top of page

 For those of us with a soy allergy, enjoying traditional soy sauce is not an option.
 There is coconut amino sauce for those who aren't also allergic to coconut.
 However, if you are the lucky ones who are allergic to both soy and coconut...WELCOME ABOARD!
 I'm Amanda, your captain for this blog post.
 Together, we will embark on this flavorful journey of my simple and delicious solution that captures the essence of soy sauce without a hint of soy.

-Being a huge sushi lover, it can sometimes be challenging to explain to restaurants why not to use soy sauce for my rolls.
+Being a huge sushi lover, I find it challenging to explain to restaurants why I cannot use soy sauce for my rolls.
 I have even had people comment to me that they don't know how I can eat sushi without soy sauce.
 The stereotypical response of "I could never!" when that person learns you have to do something different.
 Trust me, person, you could do it if you knew how it feels to have an allergic reaction.

 AD